Mjvolk3/torchcell/notes/database.apptainer.md

 pip cache purge
 ```

 The issue was that I only had 16 gb allocated on the `delta` interactive computer node...
-Also I think that I was trying to install `torchcell` into t.....................................
+Also I think that I was trying to install `torchcell` into `(base)` env so essentially installing it twice.
+I think this is the reason for failure, but regardless I bumped the memory on delta interactive cpu to 32 gb and it now works fine.